wp-plugins/mce-accessible-language-change/readme.txt

 **Note**

-If your WP Version is under 3.9 you have to download plugin version 1.2. in [downloads:](http://wordpress.org/plugins/mce-accessible-language-change/download/).
+If your WP Version is **under 3.9** you have to download plugin version **1.2.** in [downloads](http://wordpress.org/plugins/mce-accessible-language-change/download/).
+Version 1.2. does not work properly in IE.

 == Installation ==
 1. Upload `mce-accessible-language-change` folder to the `/wp-content/plugins/` directory